powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 <span style="color: red">TODO</span>

-### CGMES model

 ## Options

-These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md#import-export-parameters-default-value) module.
+These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md) module.

 **iidm.import.cgmes.boundary-location**
 Optional property that defines the directory path where the CGMES importer can find the boundary files (`EQBD` and `TPBD` profiles) if they are not present in the imported zip file.
 By default, its value is `<ITOOLS_CONFIG_DIR>/CGMES/boundary`.

-**iidm.import.cgmes.change-sign-for-shunt-reactive-power-flow-initial-state**
-Optional property that defines if the CGMES importer inverts the sign of active and reactive power flows for shunt compensators.
-Its default value is `false`.
+This property can also be used at CGMES export if the network was not imported from a CGMES to indicate the boundary files that should be used for reference.

 **iidm.import.cgmes.convert-boundary**
 Optional property that defines if the equipment located inside the boundary are imported as part of the network.
 Used for debugging purposes. `false` by default.